 - Physical Examination

 - Core Discipline

 - Human Relationships

 NBME Subject Examination – 20%

 On the final day of the clerkship you will take the National Board of Medical Examiners (NBME ) subject examination in Obstetrics and Gynecology.
 You must score at or above the 6th percentile on this exam in order to pass the clerkship.
 A failing performance (<6th percentile) will result in an Incomplete (I) final grade for the clerkship.
 One opportunity to retake and pass the exam will be offered.
 The two exam scores will be averaged to determine a new final exam score.
 Failing the examination twice will usually result in presentation before the Academic Status Committee and repeating the clerkship.

 Oral Examination – 20%

 Each student will take an oral examination during the last week of the clerkship, which will be administered by a faculty member.
-The exam will be based on a case list of six selected cases prepared by the student.
+The exam will be based on a case list of six selected cases (two OB, two GYN and two ambulatory) prepared by the student.
 The purpose of the examination is to evaluate the student’s ability to present clinical information in a well-organized manner, to discuss the pathophysiology, diagnostic evaluation, differential diagnosis, and treatment options, and to demonstrate clinical reasoning skills.
 For more information, please visit the Oral Examination page.